 Translating only the packaging, and manuals of the game for the target users.
 It’s used when the target audience is expected to already know the language of the game.

-Partial localization
+2. Partial Arabic localization

 Here, localizers work with textual elements only and leave out things such as audio, video…etc. You can think of visual novels, where only the dialogue is translated but everything else seems to be put in place as is.

-Full localization
+3. Full Arabic localization

 The name is telling, this is where all game assets get localized, and it’s usually utilized by AAA game companies (major game publishers like Nintendo and Ubisoft) However, it’s different from internationalization.

-Tips for optimizing your game localization process
+Tips for optimizing your Arabic Game Localization process

-Prioritize cultural relevancy and sensitivity
+1. Prioritize cultural relevancy and sensitivity

 Nothing could repel a gamer more than snapping him or her out of their gaming mode by dropping in a culturally insensitive or offensive word, sentence, or even a visual.
 Gaming can be a universal language, but what you need to tackle is immersing them more into the experience by tweaking things such as salutations, idioms, catchphrases, proverbs, colloquial language…etc.